 U.S. Department of Energy - Energy Efficiency and Renewable Energy

-As an AAAS Science and Technology Policy Fellow, Lenny supports the drafting, technical evaluation, and execution of several Solar Program awards focused on startup companies and next-generation photovoltaic technologies.
-Lenny earned an M.A. and Ph.D. in Chemistry from Princeton University.
-His research related to the conversion of visible light into chemical fuels or electricity earned him a Global Photonic Energy Corporation Martin and Edith B. Stein Solar Energy Innovation Award by the Princeton Institute for the Science and Technology of Materials in 2007.
+Lenny earned an M.A. and Ph.D. in chemistry from Princeton University.
+His research, which was related to the conversion of visible light into chemical fuels or electricity, earned him a Global Photonic Energy Corporation Martin and Edith B. Stein Solar Energy Innovation Award in 2007from the Princeton Institute for the Science and Technology of Materials.
 Recently, he completed an Alexander von Humboldt Fellowship at the Westfälische Wilhelms-Universität in Münster, Germany, focusing on organic LEDs.

-Lenny's fellowship in Germany enables him to bring a unique perspective to the SunShot program.
+Lenny's fellowship in Germany enabled him to bring a unique perspective to the SunShot program.
 Inspired by the highly collaborative nature of the European grants he contributed to, Lenny is supporting the development of an online collaborative space for grant recipients that will accelerate the diffusion of information and the formation of new research networks.
-Additionally, Lenny is working with winners of competitive awards to facilitate their ability to fully reach their potential.
+Additionally, Lenny is working with winners of competitive awards to facilitate these researchers’ abilities to fully reach their potential.

-"A highlight of my fellowship thus far is watching my ideas come to fruition," Lenny said.
+"A highlight of my position thus far is watching my ideas come to fruition," Lenny said.
 "The SunShot mission is ambitious, and accomplishing this task will require innovation on many fronts."